Reduced train services on Auckland's western line from tomorrow

-Auckland transport will be reducing train services on the western line from tomorrow due to a subsidence issue along the line.
+Auckland Transport (AT) will be reducing train services on the western line from tomorrow due to a subsidence issue along the line.

 Train services will operate every 30 minutes between Swanson and New Lynn, with services between New Lynn and Britomart running every 20 minutes.

 Passengers travelling through New Lynn in either direction will need to transfer between trains at New Lynn.
-Customer ambassadors will be on site to assist passengers.
+Customer ambassadors will also be on site to assist passengers, AT said.

 AdvertisementAdvertise with NZME.

-"We appreciate that these changes will be frustrating for our passengers, but it's important that KiwiRail is able to take the necessary steps to address this issue, keep our passengers safe and fix the issue as quickly as possible," Auckland transport wrote.
+"We appreciate that these changes will be frustrating for our passengers, but it's important that KiwiRail is able to take the necessary steps to address this issue, keep our passengers safe and fix the issue as quickly as possible," AT said.

-It is unknown at this stage how long the reductions will last, however, Auckland transport said KiwiRail is undertaking ground investigations to confirm how soon work can be completed to allow trains to resume normal service.
+It is unknown at this stage how long the reductions will last, however, AT said KiwiRail is undertaking ground investigations to confirm how soon work can be completed to allow trains to resume normal service.